zero-day-labs/riscv-iommu-demo/README.md

 ```
 :warning: In order to synthesize the RTL design, you must have the required licenses installed in Vivado.
 Otherwise, the run will fail.

-After completing, you can find the bitstream in **cva6/corev_apu/fpga/work-fpga/ariane_xilinx.bit**
+At the end, the bitstream is located at **cva6/corev_apu/fpga/work-fpga/ariane_xilinx.bit**

 ## Building the demos

-Before alternating between demos, ensure that all components are clean to build
+Before changing the target demo, make sure to clean the build:

 ```bash
 make -C linux ARCH=riscv mrproper && \